SnowyMouse/invader/README.md

   -B --build-string <ver>      Set the build string in the header.
   -C --forge-crc <crc>         Forge the CRC32 value of the map after building
                                it.
-  -E --extend-file-limits      Extend file size limits beyond what is allowed
+  -E --extend-file-limits      Extend file size limits to 2 GiB regardless of
-                               by the target engine to its theoretical maximum size.
-This may create a map that will not work without a mod.
+                               if the target engine will support the cache file.
   -g --game-engine <engine>    Specify the game engine.
 This option is
                                required.
 Valid engines are: gbx-custom,
                                gbx-demo, gbx-retail, mcc-cea, native,